 Whether you’re trying to keep Paleo by substituting colorful veggie spirals for carb-ridden pasta, or you just enjoy the challenge of changing up the way your veggies are served, introducing a spiralizer into your cache of kitchen goodies is a must-do.
 The spiralizer allows chefs to reshape their veggies with ease to serve as chips, noodles, or lacy little garnishes, and good ones will do so with minimal effort and minimal clean-up required.
 Spiralizing sweet potatoes, though, can pose a unique set of challenges, as the sweet potato is perhaps the toughest and least pliable vegetable you’ll want to spiralize.
 Having perused a host of customer reviews, we feel confident in asserting that the Brieftons 7-Blade Spiralizer is the spiralizer to trust with this, and any other heavy-duty veggie.
-While other spiralizers are not without their own merits (and we’ll discuss what those are later), read on to see why the Brieftons 7-Blade is our choice for the best spiralizer for sweet potatoes.
+While other spiralizers are not without their own merits (and we’ll discuss what those are later), read on to see why the Brieftons 7-Blade is our choice for the best spiralizer to use with sweet potatoes.

 Brieftons 7-Blade Spiralizer